mattermost/mattermost-handbook/operations/operations/company-processes/issue-solution.md

         - If Type 2, this should be someone other than the CEO.
   4. A section on the document for each person above to write their comments.

-2. The R then reaches out to all the As, Ps and Is to solicit their input.
+2. The R then reaches out to all the As, Ps, and Is to solicit their input.
 Once this input is received, the document is ready to be reviewed by the D. If the ISP involves an off-cycle budget change over $100K, R should work with finance team for their estimate of impact to financial plan.

-3. The R schedules a Decision Meeting and invites the D, As, Is and Ps.
+3. The R schedules a Decision Meeting and invites the D, As, Is, and Ps.

     - If the issue is urgent, the R schedules this Decision Meeting as soon as it needs to be.
     - If the issue is non-urgent, the R can use the next Team Meeting as the Decision Meeting.
 This is much more efficient, and should be done whenever the issue is non-urgent.